Go to the Transactions page and in the Filter field, type Convertible loan.

 Only a certificate (the hash in more technical terms) is stored on the blockchain, not the document itself.
 So there’s no privacy risk at all.

-When committing new changes to your cap table, a pdf report is automatically generated and saved to your documents.
+When publishing new changes to your cap table, a pdf report is automatically generated and saved to your documents.
 This creates a bullet-proof due diligence chain which you can later use to impress potential investors or buyers.

 Are you looking for a more technical description of the blockchain notary?
 Have a look here.